Overview

 You usually feel more comfortable when we have drained the abscess.
 However, you might have discomfort for a few days or when the dressing is changed.

-You can use regular painkillers, such as paracetamol and ibuprofen (an anti-inflammatory medicine).
+You can use regular painkillers, such as paracetamol, and ibuprofen (an anti-inflammatory medicine) if you are allowed to take it.
 Always follow the instructions on the packet.

 Returning to work and other activities

 You can do as much as you feel that you can manage while you recover.
-However, you need to avoid any heavy activity such as lifting, exercise or running during the first few days.
-Build up to your usual level of activity gradually.
+However, you need to avoid any heavy activity such as lifting, exercise or running, during the first few days.
+Gradually build up to your usual level of activity.

-You need to avoid swimming until your wound has healed.
+You must avoid swimming until your wound has healed.

 Follow-up appointment